 Peregrine Falcon in Oklahoma

-The U.S. Fish and Wildlife Service announced it is allowing falconers to take one passage peregrine falcon in Oklahoma in 2010.
+The U.S. Fish and Wildlife Service announced it is allowing falconers to take two passage peregrine falcon in Oklahoma in 2013.

 There is potential for capturing a peregrine in excess of the quota on the day the quota is met.
 Falconers capturing a peregrine after the quota has been met must immediately release the bird upon notification by the falconry coordinator.

-Falconers must make sure their federal falconry permit allows the take of passage peregrine falcons.
+Falconers must make sure their falconry permit allows the take of passage peregrine falcons.

 To check the status of the harvest quota, call Rod Smith at 580/695-5808 (cell) or 580/529-2795 (office) between the